gmc-code/PC-microbit-micropython/docs/images/random_pixels.rst

 ----

-Tuple unpacking in mutliple assignment
+Tuple unpacking in multiple assignment
 -----------------------------------------

-| Unpacking a tuple means splitting the tuple's elements into individual variables.
-| The code below, uses the function, **rand_pix()**, to return a tuple of values.
+| Instead of unpacking the returned tuple in the function call, multiple assignment is used in tuple unpacking.
-| Tuple unpacking is used to unpack the tuple into 3 variables:
+| Tuple unpacking is used to unpack the returned tuple into 3 variables:
 | **random_x, random_y, random_brightness = rand_pix()**.
-| These varaibles can then be passed into the set_pixel method:
+| These variables can then be passed into the set_pixel method:
 | **display.set_pixel(random_x, random_y, random_brightness)**.

 .. code-block:: python